gcmorin/COMP3010/Big-Step Semantics/README.txt

-Had many issues with this assignemnt.
-Could not figure out how to have True -> "true" and False -> "false".
-It was saying that it expected an integer and I'm not sure why.
-Because of this isZero does not work correctly.
-The If statment, plus, and multiply work but if you pass the If statement an IsZero expression it will not work.

-Because of the issues I am having only tests 3, 7, 8, 9, 10, 12 and 16 evaluate correctly.
+Took me many attempts to get this working.
+At first I tried passing integers but came to the realization that passing it as a string and then casting it to an int when needed would be best.
+Since it needs to return a string this is the best way.

+For the exception I'm not sure if you wanted an actual exception so it exits after receiving an invalid expression or if you wanted it to return "Eval_Error", if you just wanted it to return the string it would be an easy change.